Orlando Arcia Player Props: Braves vs. Guardians

 Guardians Pitching Rankings

-- The Guardians' 3.81 team ERA ranks sixth across all MLB pitching staffs.
+- The Guardians have the sixth-ranked team ERA among all league pitching staffs (3.82).

-- The Guardians give up the fourth-fewest home runs in baseball (84 total, one per game).
+- Guardians pitchers combine to surrender the third-fewest home runs in baseball (86 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.